HRouhani/Impacket-Framework/README.md

 suggestions on this package, drop us a few lines at oss@coresecurity.com.

-This is only for test Master
+This is only for test Master - second time Boy